(Registration Closed) Contact Mike for More Information.

 2. Demonstrate the professional attributes expected of EMTs.

-3. Perform the roles and responsibilities of an EMT with regard to personal safety and wellness, as well as the safety of others.
+3. Perform the roles and responsibilities of an EMT with regards to personal safety and wellness, as well as the safety of others.

 4. Perform the duties of an EMT with regard for medical-legal and ethical issues, including functioning under medical direction and within the scope of practice.